ando-smoke/stack_underflow/README.md

 in the upper right corner of the navbar at any time to log out of the app.

-Of note, on the question detail page, all displayed responses can be edited or deleted at any time, irrespective of whether or not the current user and response (or question) originator are the same.
-Future revisions to the app may entail either removing this functionality or conditionally restricting edit/delete privileges to the response originator if they are also the current user.
+Of additional note on the question detail page, all displayed responses can be edited or deleted at any time, irrespective of whether or not the current user and response/question originator are the same.
+Future revisions to the app may entail either removing this functionality or conditionally restricting edit/delete privileges to the response/question originator if they are also the current user.

 Known Bugs
 ----------